harris-ippp/harris-ippp.github.io/final.md

 By **October 31**, students should form groups and propose the analysis and project.
 The proposal should identify a question and data sources that help them to address it (with links).
+A number of data sources are listed below, for inspiration.
 It should specify a 'baseline' functionality, describe several extensions, and include a link to the code repository.
 (For an example, see [this proposal](http://cfss.uchicago.edu/ACS_final.html) from an earlier version of this class.)